sunfounder/3in1-kit/docs/source/car_project/car_remote_control.rst

         #include <IRremote.h>

-        const int IR_RECEIVE_PIN = 12;  // Define the pin number for the IR Sensor String lastDecodedValue = "";   // Variable to store the last decoded value
+        const int IR_RECEIVE_PIN = 12;  // Define the pin number for the IR Sensor

 #.
 Initialize the IR receiver and the LED.